 Four long hours on the road was followed by 27 quick minutes of chat with chain-smoking ‘Dave’.
 And whilst I endured the tasteless and tiered liquid that the machine had dared to label ‘coffee’, Dave flicked through the entire book.

-Uncertain how best to progress the meeting I offered random ideas for working together.
+Uncertain how best to present & progress the meeting I offered random ideas for working together.
 Being so green in 1990, I took the phrase ‘we’ll get back to you’ as a positive sign.

 Of course there was to be no fairytale ending.
 After waiting several days, I got on the phone.
 Dave was busy.
 His PA passed on the inevitable news.

 Hitchhiking repeatedly put me in situations where I had to develop rapport with people at very short notice.
 Without realising, it taught me much about questioning, listening and the rhythms of conversation.

 However, in terms of business meetings, the experience of jumping in and out of cars also served to encourage impulsive behaviour and probably created over-confidence.
 And to be completely honest, the Bristol ‘incident’ was not isolated; I wince at how much money and time I wasted in meetings that I screwed up or should never have gone to in the first place.

 Unfortunately, it was another 3 years before I learnt how to handle business meetings properly.
 By chance, I found myself on an excellent training course that revealed how to make the most of time with other people.
 What I discovered stays with me to this day.